Makopo/sublime-text-tooltip-lsl/README.md

 ![tooltip2](https://raw.githubusercontent.com/Makopo/sublime-text-tooltip-lsl/forimages/tooltip2.png)

 * You can use this feature on any type of file, even on simple text file.
-* You don't requrire to use my LSL/OSSL plugin to use this plugin.
+* You are not required to use [my LSL/OSSL plugin](https://github.com/Makopo/sublime-text-lsl) to use this plugin.

 ## Shortcut Key Assignment